Planning your procurement

 How much time should I give to suppliers to respond?

-An agency must allow suppliers sufficient time to respond to a Notice of Procurement.
+Explains that an agency must allow suppliers sufficient time to respond to a Notice of Procurement and the key factors to take into account when calculating sufficient time.

 Minimum time periods

-Explains how the minimum time periods for procurement processes should be applied.
+Explains that minimum time periods apply and how these should be applied.

 Explains the circumstances when an agency can reduce the time period for suppliers to respond.